LogtalkDotOrg/logtalk-for-vscode/README.md

 Code navigation features **require** the code to be loaded, typically by using the "Load Project" command or by opening the project loader file and using the "Load File" command from the editor/context menu.
 Additionally, code must be compiled with the `source_data` flag set to `on` (default) and the `context_switching_calls` set to `allow` (default).

-For all code navigation features except "Go to Definition", you can in alternative simply right-click in a (predicate or entity) name without first selecting it.
-See below the section on "VSCode notable usability issues" for an explanation of the exception.

 #### Go to Declaration

 Right-click on a predicate name and select the "Go to Declaration" menu or context menu item to go to the predicate scope directive.